Alf Ramsey: Dismissal

 England, having won the World Cup in 1966, were now perceived to have failed in three successive tournaments.
 The disappointments of quarter-final exits from major tournaments in 1970 and 1972, had been followed by failing even to qualify for the 1974 World Cup.
-A few months after the draw with Poland, which had meant failure to progress, Ramsey was sacked by the FA on 1 May 1974.
+A few months after the draw with Poland, which had meant failure to progress, Ramsey was dismissed by the FA on 1 May 1974.

 It is alleged that some of the FA's officials had long held grudges against Ramsey.
 The British journalist and author Leo McKinstry said, "England's most successful manager would have had a legacy fit for a hero had it not been for the malevolence of the FA chief Harold Thompson".
 Alan Ball described the treatment of Ramsey as "the most incredible thing that ever happened in English football".

 After England

 Feeling he needed "a period of rest", Ramsey returned to Ipswich to spend time with his wife.
-He became a director of sportswear manufacturer Gola Sports and of a local building firm, but kept out of the public eye for eighteen months or so.
+He became a director of sportswear manufacturer Gola Sports and of a local building firm, but kept out of the public eye for about eighteen months.
 He then began watching Ipswich Town, and often acted as a television pundit.
 Speaking on ITV's On the Ball in February 1977, he was sharply critical of England's performance against the Netherlands, describing the players as "poor individually" and the team as "completely disorganised".
 Asked if he had any sympathy for his successor, Don Revie, he said that Revie did not want sympathy: "Having accepted the post of England team manager he has to accept the responsibility of his position in exactly the same way as I did."
 His attitude to the media mellowed.
 Interviewed in June ahead of a five-a-side tournament between eight of the 1966 World Cup teams for a trophy named in his honour, Ramsey admitted that, having "met so many more people, I know so much more about the world, and I'm so much more relaxed than I was three or four years ago", and said he would consider a return to management.